tommyliu313/selfprojectdjango/README.md

 # selfprojectdjango

+# Description
+This is a basic warehouse management project.
 # User who use this repository
 ## Admin
 Admin can edit, delete, make any modification of records from the database.